yoyoberenguer/Water-Ripple-Effect/README.md

 ## New version

-The most recent versions of the below algorithms are now integrated within the project PygameShader, and will be updated from from that project only.
+The most recent versions of the below algorithms are now integrated within the project PygameShader, and will be updated from that project only.
 - Water ripple effect and seabed distortion (GPU)
 - Surface water ripple effect (CPU method)